 He spent four years traveling and hitch hiking the world, during this time he started to learn meditation and lived long term in a number of retreat center in Asia and Europe.
 In 2000 he took the decision to become a novice Buddhist monk and resided and trained at Amaravati Monastery near Hemel Hempstead for ten years and lived as alms mendicant.
 During his time he ran young people, family camps and creative residential mindful retreats for adults.
 He then left the monastery and became a freelance Buddhist monk and lived on a organic farm, running gardening and mindulness retreats.
 He got black mould poisoning and end up spending a the next two years healing himself on every level.

-At the same time in traveled to Malaysia and Australia under name of playfulmonk where facilitated many retreats, workshops, talks on mindfulness and self-development.
+At the same time in traveled to Malaysia and Australia with the brand playfulmonk where he facilitated many retreats, workshops, talks on mindfulness and self-development.
 He disrobed in 2015 with 15 years experience of being a monk.
 During this time he undertook many meditation for himself including three and one month retreats.

 He also facilitates Jewish-Buddhist meditation retreats, men’s retreats, parenting courses, stress management courses, and trauma workshops and host of other personal development course.
 With the UK he works as lead trainer and facilitator for the national charity AFAN.
 He has also been part of the Eton college based Wisdom project and has facilitated a large number of workshops for young people exploring the big questions in life, as well as train teachers to do the same.